finos/FDC3/docs/api/specs/webConnectionProtocol.md

 ### Step 2: Validate app & instance identity

-Apps and instance of them must identify themselves so that DAs can positively associate them with their corresponding AppD records and any existing instance identity.
+Apps and instances of them identify themselves so that DAs can positively associate them with their corresponding AppD records and any existing instance identity.

 In the current FDC3 version, no identity validation procedures are provided for Desktop Agent Preload interfaces.
 Hence, it is the responsibility of such implementations to validate the identity of apps within their scope and to ensure that they update their own record of the identity if it changes during the life of the window hosting the application (i.e. due to a navigation event).
 It is expected that FDC3 will adopt identity validation procedures for Desktop Agent Preload interfaces in future.